David-1271/ds202-your-david-lawlor/README.md

     ##       blk        pf       pts
     ##         0         0         0

-No missing values remain in the columns we use.
-One known limitation: a few franchises changed names or cities during this period (e.g. the Charlotte Bobcats became the Hornets in 2014), so `team` is not a perfectly stable identifier across all 14 seasons.
-That doesn’t affect this analysis, since we never aggregate by team identity, but it would matter for any team-level (rather than game-level) question.
+No missing values left in the columns we use.
+One thing worth noting: a few teams changed cities or names during this stretch (the Charlotte Bobcats became the Hornets in 2014, for example), so `team` isn’t a perfectly consistent identifier across all 14 seasons.
+That doesn’t affect this analysis since we never group by team, but it would matter for a team-level question.

 ## Marginal Summaries